 The West Midlands Science and Innovation Audit (SIA) gives a detailed picture of local strengths and opportunities and outlines how partners such as Local Enterprise Partnerships (LEPs) and the West Midlands Combined Authority (WMCA) can help to unleash the potential.

 Funded by the three West Midlands LEPs - Greater Birmingham and Solihull, Coventry and Warwickshire, and Black Country - the results of the SIA will be outlined at Venturefest West Midlands on June 27 which will bring together more than 700 entrepreneurs, innovators and investors at the NEC.

 Andy Street, Mayor of the West Midlands, will be the opening keynote speaker and will focus on how leaders in the region can play their part in driving economic growth through innovation.

-Andy said: “The SIA is really important piece of work as it sets out the market strengths the West Midlands enjoys in key sectors where we have a competitive advantage in the future.
+“The SIA is really important piece of work as it sets out the market strengths the West Midlands enjoys in key sectors where we have a competitive advantage in the future.

 “For example, these include some of the advanced engineering industries such as driverless and battery vehicle manufacture and design.
 This is where world-class innovation organisations like the Warwick Manufacturing Group and Manufacturing Technology Centre and tier one producers like Jaguar Land Rover have established a leadership role, meaning we are currently in a race with Germany and the United States to be the global leader in this sector.